 open/close all folders

-- Final Fantasy implements it as the Regen spell.
+- Most games of the franchise implement gradual health regeneration in the form of the Regen spell.
 Depending on the game, it may be time-based or turn-based.

-- Pokémon: the Leftovers and Black Sludge (for Poison-type Pokemon) items, the moves Ingrain and Aqua Ring, and the abilities Rain Dish, Ice Body, Dry Skin (which rely on weather conditions for regeneration), and Poison Heal (which relies on the Poisoned Status Effect).
+- Pokémon: The Leftovers and Black Sludge (for Poison-type Pokemon) items, the moves Ingrain and Aqua Ring, and the abilities Rain Dish, Ice Body, Dry Skin (which rely on weather conditions), and Poison Heal (which relies on the Poisoned Status Effect) all restore a small amount of health each turn when active.

 - The RPG-influenced Tower Defense game Cursed Treasure has both Mana Pools, which speed MP regen if you build on them, and the Mana Extraction skill, which does the same thing without requiring any particular building pattern.